symverse-lab/V3/docs/citizen-protocol-spec.md

 ```

 - Immutable.
-- Cannot be created, updated, or deleted by transaction.
+- Cannot be created, updated, or deleted by membership transaction.

 ---

-## 17.3 Referrer
+## 14.3 Referrer

-- Referrer is the owner address of an input RefCode.
+- Referrer is the owner Citizen address of an input RefCode.
-- Not automatically created during Citizen generation.
+- Not created automatically at Citizen confirmation.
 - Managed only by:

 ```text